 - CINE 212: Film History II

-Foundation: After completing the core, all Cinema majors must take the following foundation courses:
+Foundation: Upper-division Cinema majors must complete the following foundation courses:

 - CINE 340: Critical Studies

 - CINE 341: Critical Studies Discussion

 These courses must be taken concurrently and normally should be completed during the junior year.